ary82/dots/README.md

 # dots
-A repository for all my dots and scripts of my arch linux installation
+A repository for all the dots and scripts of my arch linux installation